trust-mfn-berlin/animals-as-objects/vault/story.feed-scarcity.md

 [^3]: K. Heinroth to Paula, 01.03.1946, AZGB N 4/12.
 Direct quotes have been translated into English for clarity’s sake.

 [^4]: “Siam erhält Stubenarrest: Wintervorbereitungen im Zoo”. _Das Volk_, 04.11.1945.
 As one might imagine, the practice of converting open spaces for the cultivation of vegetables and potatoes was widespread.
-The garden of the Museum of Natural History, for instance, was also reserved for growing vegetables for staff until 1949.
+The garden of the  Natural History Museum, for instance, was also reserved for growing vegetables for staff until 1949.
 Direct quotes have been translated into English for clarity’s sake.

 [^5]: Cf. progress report of the Zoological Garden from 03.05. to 23.05.1945, AZGB O 0/1/75.
 As a result of the war, many of the animals had been killed, and large parts of the zoo buildings destroyed, which is why there were a lot of open spaces once the debris had been removed.
 Direct quotes have been translated into English for clarity’s sake.